awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

-# Developing your own model and deploying it
+# STEP 3 - Train the AI model with your own settings

 Here you can develop your own battlesnake bots.
 This environment includes a reinforcement learning training gym and module for you to write your own routines to override the AI's movement decisions (Heuristics).